melaniebrgr/learning-computer-science/04-rust/01-introduction.md

 ### Character

 Rust’s `char` type is the language’s most primitive alphabetic type.
 It is four bytes in size and represents a Unicode Scalar Value.
-THe Unicode Scalar Values range from U+0000 to U+D7FF and U+E000 to U+10FFFF inclusive.
+The Unicode Scalar Values range from U+0000 to U+D7FF and U+E000 to U+10FFFF inclusive.
 The char literal is specified with single quotes, as opposed to string literals, which use double quotes.

 ### String